sonali091023/90DaysOfDevOps/2026/day-75/day-75-loki-promtail.md

 -->Loki first finds all logs from the notes-app container using indexed labels, then searches those logs for the word "ERROR".
 In contrast, Elasticsearch can search indexed text more quickly because every word is already indexed.

+Note: Loki prioritizes lower cost, simpler operations, and cloud-native scalability by indexing only labels rather than full log content.
+The trade-off is that text searches can be slower than systems that perform full-text indexing, but the reduction in infrastructure overhead makes Loki an attractive choice for many modern DevOps environments.

+Q: Why does Loki index labels instead of full text?

+A: Loki indexes only labels to reduce storage, memory, and CPU usage.
+This makes it much cheaper and simpler to operate than ELK.
+The trade-off is that text searches may be slower because Loki scans log streams after filtering by labels rather than using a full-text index.

 ---

 ### Task 2: Add Loki to the Stack